hvdbm/Oak/README.md

 options:
   -h, --help            show this help message and exit --input_path INPUT_PATH, -i INPUT_PATH
-                        Path to the family data.
+                        Path to the family data (a file or a folder).
 ```

 ### oak_tree